Y00sh00/panfam-media/video-elements/elements/estimated-cost-box/README.md

 6. **Important** Always edit things on the `Design` tab to prevent ruining animations that are already setup for you.
 7. Expand to tree on the left search for `Box Contents` → `{Window Label}` to update the label of the box.

+## Positioning the Line
+If you want to position the pointer and line precisely you can do so quite easily with the following instructions
+1. First lets make sure we can see what we are doing, Find `Pointer` in the hierarchy and select it in the properties press the eye icon on the Clip segment.
+This ensures that the clip mask which is used for the animation is currently disabled.
+2. Expand to tree on the left search for `Pointer` → `Pointer Circle` position this exactly where you want the animation to start.
+3. Expand to tree on the left search for `Pointer` → `Line Top` → `Path` and press the `Edit Vertices` button.
+4. You can now make the line be whatever you want. **note:** that if you need a lot more space and want a much longer line you'd need to expand the canvas and move the `ClipMask` further to the right.
+5. Turn on the visibility which you disabled in step 1 to restore the animation.

 ## Fine tune content and animation based on your current video
 1. Use your video editor software to create a render (image) of the moment you want to add the element.
 2. Import this image into Rive by going to `Assets` → + and then add your file